 Pregnant at Walt Disney World

-Being pregnant is not a reason to stop a visit to Walt Disney World.
-However, there are a number of attractions in every park which pregnant guests are advised not to ride.
+Pregnancy is not a reason to stop visiting Walt Disney World.
+However, there are a number of attractions in every park that pregnant guests are advised not to ride.

-Signage posted at every attraction highlights which rides are not suitable for expectant mothers.
+Signage posted at every attraction highlights which rides are unsuitable for expectant mothers.
 The signs also provide information on height requirements, health and safety advisories, and accessibility guidelines.

 While the list can change the following attractions Disney advises against riding while pregnant:

-- Magic Kingdom: Splash Mountain, Big Thunder Mountain Railroad, Space Mountain, The Barnstormer, Seven Dwarfs Mine Train & Tomorrowland Speedway
+- Magic Kingdom: Splash Mountain, Big Thunder Mountain Railroad, Space Mountain, The Barnstormer, Seven Dwarfs Mine Train, TRON Lightcycle / Run, and Tomorrowland Speedway

 - Hollywood Studios: Tower of Terror, Rock ‘n Roller Coaster, Slinky Dog Dash, Star Tours, Millennium Falcon: Smugglers Run & Star Wars: Rise of the Resistance.

-- Animal Kingdom: Avatar Flight of Passage, Expedition Everest, Dinosaur, Kali River Rapids, Kilimanjaro Safari & Primeval Whirl
+- Animal Kingdom: Avatar Flight of Passage, Expedition Everest, Dinosaur, Kali River Rapids, Kilimanjaro Safari.

-You can still have plenty of fun at Walt Disney World if you are pregnant.
-You can still enjoy plenty of attractions, but there will be some attractions you will have to skip on this visit.
-You are welcome to call (407) 939-5277 for further information.
+You can still have plenty of fun at Walt Disney World if pregnant.
+You can call (407) 939-5277 for further information.